Rookout/docs/docs/dotnet-setup.md

 ## Test connectivity

-//TODO:: handle this
-To make sure the SDK was properly installed and test your configuration (environment variables only), run the following command:
+To make sure the SDK was properly installed and test your configuration (environment variables only), download and run [TestConnectivity.exe](https://get.rookout.com/RookoutDotnetTestConnectivity.zip):

 ## Debug Information